bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 Stories should be testable in a binary way: they either pass or fail their associated tests.
-Being testable means having good acceptance criteria (related to the conditions of satisfaction) associated with the story, which is the “confirmation” aspect of a user story.
+Being testable means having good acceptance criteria (related to the conditions of satisfaction) associated with the story, which is the "confirmation" aspect of a user story.
 It may not always be necessary or possible to test a story.
 For example, epic-size stories probably don’t have tests associated with them, nor do they need them because you don’t directly build the epics.
 Also, on occasion there might be a story that the product owner deems valuable, yet there might not be a practical way to test it.
-These are more likely to be so-called **nonfunctional requirements**, such as “As a user, I want the system to have 99.999% uptime.”
+These are more likely to be so-called **nonfunctional requirements**, such as "As a user, I want the system to have 99.999% uptime."
 Although the acceptance criteria might be clear, there may be no set of tests that can be run when the system is put into production that can prove that this level of uptime has been met, but the requirement is still valuable as it will drive the design.